The future and what's to come: Digital technologies such as AI in logistics with sensor technology, robotics and smart shelves – Image: Xpert.Digital

 🤖 Robotics

-🖥️ Digital twins
+🖥️ Digital Twins

 Digital twins are virtual models of physical objects or systems that use real-time data to simulate their behavior.
-In logistics, digital twins can be used to model warehouses and test different scenarios without making physical changes.
+In logistics, digital twins can be used to model warehouses and test different scenarios without making any physical changes.
 This can help identify bottlenecks and improve efficiency.
-14% of companies already use digital twins, while 25% are considering using them.
+14% of companies already use digital twins, while 25% are considering implementing them.

-📦 Smart shelves
+📦 Smart Shelves

 🚁 Drones

 Drones offer innovative solutions for last-mile delivery, especially in hard-to-reach or remote areas.
-They can also be used for inventory in large warehouses or for monitoring transport routes.
-However, the use of drones in logistics is still in its early stages, with only 4% of companies using this technology and 26% discussing its use.
+They can also be used for inventory management in large warehouses or for monitoring transport routes.
+However, the use of drones in logistics is still in its early stages, with only 4% of companies currently using this technology and 26% discussing its use.

 🚀 Outlook and future prospects